Wills, Trusts & Probate

 Who should I appoint as my power of attorney?

-Can I create an estate plan on my own?
+Can I create an estate plan using online forms?

 How much does estate planning cost in Lakeside?